Sorry, but the fund is now closed.

-The Active Inclusion Fund provides grants for projects in Wales that help disadvantaged people get back into employment.
+The Active Inclusion Fund provided grants for projects in Wales that helped disadvantaged people to get back into employment.

 Unemployment is on the rise in Wales, but projects funded by WCVA’s Active Inclusion Fund are fighting back.